-- 1.2.1 Each club must submit their team on the Cricket Leinster Website and print out three copies of the official Teamsheet.
-Prior to the toss the team sheets should be visibly displayed for opposing captains, umpires and scorers.
-Every attempt to limit sharing/touching team sheets should be made. - 1.2.2 Late changes to the team may be made before the toss but must be specifically brought to the attention of the umpires at the toss.
+- 1.2.1 Each club must submit their team on the Cricket Leinster Website and print out three copies of the official Teamsheet. - 1.2.2 Late changes to the team may be made before the toss but must be specifically brought to the attention of the umpires at the toss.
 Submission of selected teams on the website is mandatory and regular non-submission may lead to the imposition of a penalty by the Womens Committee.
 The normal penalty is 5 league points. - 1.2.3 The toss shall take place 30 minutes before the start of play, in the presence of both umpires.
 Each captain shall nominate 11 players in writing to the umpires no later than 30 minutes before the start of the match.
-No player may be changed after the nomination without the consent of the opposing captain. - 1.2.4 All those nominated shall be eligible to play for that particular team in accordance with the Women's General Playing Regulations of Cricket Leinster - 1.2.5 In addition, by their nomination, the nominees shall be deemed to have agreed to abide by all the applicable Cricket Leinster regulations pertaining to cricket and in particular, the Disciplinary Code of Conduct.
+No player may be changed after the nomination without the consent of the opposing captain. - 1.2.4 All those nominated shall be eligible to play for that particular team in accordance with the General Playing Regulations of Cricket Leinster - 1.2.5 In addition, by their nomination, the nominees shall be deemed to have agreed to abide by all the applicable Cricket Leinster regulations pertaining to cricket and in particular, the Disciplinary Code of Conduct.